- About Us

 The annual National Prescription Drug Abuse Prevention Policy Consensus Meeting brings together health care professionals, educators, legislators, law enforcement, insurers, private companies, journalists, academics, and nonprofits in search of the best ideas for reducing prescription drug abuse while optimizing patient care.

 On November 19, 2013, the National Prescription Drug Abuse Prevention Policy Consensus Meeting met for sixth time in Washington D.C.
+The policy goals and executive summary from that meeting can be found here.

-This year’s meeting included substantial discussions on the following topics:
+Last year’s meeting included substantial discussions on the following topics:

 The Center for Lawful Access and Abuse Deterrence (CLAAD), the nonprofit policy group behind the meeting, works to foster greater coordination among groups which often worked simultaneously but not together: private companies, nonprofit groups, and government policy makers.